chrisburnell/chrisburnell.com/src/pages/ideas.md

 ## Posts

+- Why I write on my website, and why it's for me
 - Version 4.0.0
 - How I shaved 1.5 minutes off my Eleventy build time
     - Edit this to remove some bits about the refactor/rebuild